-Direct contact: Direct contact with an infected person or animal is one of the most common routes for most infectious diseases to spread.
-Infectious diseases can transmit through direct touch in three different ways:
+Direct contact with an infected person or animal is one of the most common routes for a broad spectrum of infectious diseases.
+Direct transmission is further classified into:

-- 1. From Person to Person: When an infected person touches, kisses, coughs, or sneezes on someone who is not infected, infectious diseases can be transmitted directly.
-Sexual intercourse can potentially spread these microorganisms through the exchange of body fluids.
-The person who has the infection may or may not exhibit signs of the sickness or could just be a carrier, too.
+When an infected person touches, kisses, coughs, or sneezes on someone who is not infected, infectious diseases can be transmitted directly.
+Sexual intercourse with an infected person can also lead to the transmission of certain infectious diseases.

 In a few cases, a pregnant mother might transmit infectious diseases to her unborn child.

-Food Contamination: Another significant route for infectious diseases to spread is through the consumption of contaminated food and water.
+Another significant route for infectious diseases to spread is through the consumption of contaminated food and water.

 There are different classes of drugs available for the successful management of infectious diseases: